Karagul/portfolio-plotter/readme.md

 } # Loop 1 end
 ```

 So now we have been manipulating a lot of data.
 Let's take a look at the object that was created under the name "BitAuto".
-We select the first and the 400th row of the data: (Note: This line of code needs to be removed if the script is to run with other stock data, because the object "BitAuto" might not be created by the script and might thus cause an error).
+We select the first and the 400th row of the data: (Note: This line of code needs to be removed if the script is to run with other stock data, because the object "BitAuto" might not have been created by the script and will then cause an error).

 ``` r
 BitAuto[c(1,400),]